Section outline

 A basic robot has:

-💬 Think of the circuit like a nervous system — the brain sends signals, and the body responds!
+The circuit connects them all, just like a nervous system — the brain sends signals, and the body responds!

 • 🔄 Flow of Energy and Signals